Shubh2026/DeepGuard-AI/README.md

   index.css      Global styles
 ```

-## Important Security Note
+## ⚠️ Important Security Note

-This project currently sends OpenRouter requests directly from the frontend.
+⚠️ This project currently sends OpenRouter requests directly from the frontend.
 That means your API key is exposed to the browser at runtime.

-For production use, move the OpenRouter request to a backend or serverless API route and keep the API key server-side.
+👉 For production use, move the OpenRouter request to a backend or serverless API route and keep the API key server-side.

-## Future Improvements
+## 🔮 Future Improvements

 - Add a backend proxy for secure API usage
 - Add stronger result validation and structured output parsing
 - Add export formats beyond plain text reports
 - Add automated tests for analysis and settings flows

-## License
+## 📄 License

 This project is provided as-is for educational and development use.

+---

+## Made with ❤️ & AI...